-- derivatives; - combined instruments that are designated at fair value; - instruments held for trading.
-A financial instrument is held for trading if:

-- it is acquired or incurred principally for the purpose of selling or repurchasing it in the near-term; or

-- on initial recognition it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short term profit-taking;

-- non-derivative financial assets or financial liabilities with fixed or determinable payments that are designated at fair value at initial recognition in accordance with paragraph 17 of GRAP 104; and

-- financial instruments that do not meet the definition of financial instruments at amortised cost or financial instruments at cost.
+- derivatives; - contingent consideration of an acquirer in a transfer of functions between entities not under common control to which the Standard of GRAP on Transfer of Functions Between Entities Not Under Common Control (GRAP 106) applies - combined instruments that are designated at fair value; - instruments held for trading.
+A financial instrument is held for trading if: - it is acquired or incurred principally for the purpose of selling or repurchasing it in the near-term; or - on initial recognition it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short term profit-taking; - non-derivative financial assets or financial liabilities with fixed or determinable payments that are designated at fair value at initial recognition; and - financial instruments that do not meet the definition of financial instruments at amortised cost or financial instruments at cost.

-(Registration number 2003/011612/30) Financial Statements for the year ended 30 June 2020
+(Registration number 2003/011612/30) Financial Statements for the year ended 30 June 2021